 |

-call letters back to the Derby City!
-On May 11, 2007, WASE-FM in
+call letters returned to the Louisville market on May 11, 2007

 Louisville market can enjoy the music and jingles that made